Marylu6/slot-machine-exercise/README.md

 So, CodeSandbox wasn't running the code, and it could possibly be that the warnings prevented it from running.
 Therefore, I switched to running it locally and used Vite, which I think is way better.
 I learned that you need to pay attention to the words and icons.
 For example, if a pair of parentheses () is presented, it won't be treated as JavaScript.
 However, using ({}) will tell the machine that it is JavaScript, and it will run it as such.
 #
 git bash is not for external drives what a nightmare
+#
+i made a mess and i couldnt deploy it but atleast i submitted the code (i also cant upload all of the vite here) next time i need to watch the entire video before doing anyhting